-When the warmer weather hits, trust the folk of Sydney to flock to the likes of the icy, milky and sweet refresher known as bubble tea (or boba tea).
-The 80s drink is on a resurgence with new takes on the good stuff forcing people to line-up around blocks just to get their hands on cake milk tea and even boba tea topped with cheese.
+Bubble tea is Sydney’s new favourite sweet treat and it’s everywhere you look.
+The 80s era drink is having a major comeback with new takes on the good stuff forcing people to line-up around the block just to get their hands on cake milk tea or boba tea topped with cheese.

-Making your search for summer must-have, here are the five best places to find bubble tea in Sydney.
+Here are the best places to get bubble tea in Sydney.

 It’s worth heading to Song Tea just to take a look at their menu.
 Teas have been given hilariously judgy titles—our favourites include “No Money For Plastic Surgery Taiwan Oolong Tea”, the “DW He’s Gonna Cheat One Day Kiwi Fruit Tea” and the “No Time for Annual Leave Cheese Mango Frappe”.
 Its Harbour Street store is a pink Instagram dream with a ball pit and claw machines for you to go hard on too.

 Situated right near Chinatown, this Aussie milk-tea brand has been busy making a name for themselves in the bubble tea world.
 With well-balanced teas that aren’t too sweet, this spot is also known for using real fruit pulp in its fruit teas.
 The crew here are fully committed to fresh produce too, which means that their menu can vary depending on seasonal produce.
 Another plus?
 This bad boy is open until 10:30pm, so it’s perfect for those late-night bubble tea cravings!